jdavasligil/elora-chat/README.md

 ## Contributing 🧑🏼‍💻

-If you have ideas for improvement or want to contribute to EloraChat, feel free to create a pull request or contact Hayden for collaboration.
+If you have ideas for improvement or want to contribute to elora-chat, feel free to create a pull request or contact Hayden for collaboration.

 Happy streaming! 🎮📹👾